The z-DM distribution of fast radio bursts: Results 2: redshift and dispersion measure

 In our standard modelling, we have set the minimum FRB energy $E_{\rm min}$ to an extremely low value of $10^{30}$\,erg --- well below the characteristic energies of observed FRBs, effectively making it zero.
 This is because values of $\gamma > -1.5$ render FRB observations primarily sensitive to $E_{\rm max}$ \citep{Macquart2018b}, while bursts from FRB~121102 have been observed at much lower energies than are likely to be probed by Parkes and ASKAP observations \citep[e.g.][]{Law2017}.

 However, a clear possible explanation for the apparent deficit of FRBs at low DM-z is a minimum FRB energy.
+Such has recently been observed for the repeating FRB~121102 by FAST \citep{FAST_2021_energy_dist}, with the burst rate suppressed below $4.8 \, 10^{37}$\,erg.
 Without such a cut-off, as telescopes probe ever lower values of $E$ in the nearby Universe, the predicted number of FRB observations per comoving volume will increase without limit when $\gamma \le -1$.
 If $-1 \ge \gamma > -1.5$, the reducing volume will somewhat compensate, and the total rate will remain finite.
 This gives rise to the sharp increase in the best-fit expected redshift distributions near $z=0$ in Figure~\ref{fig:all_z_1D}, although such a peak may not be present within 90\% error margins.

 To investigate the effect of $E_{\rm min}$, we fix the best-fit parameters, and vary $E_{\rm min}$.
 The evolution of the likelihoods is shown in Figure~\ref{fig:emin_likelihoods}.
-Interestingly, the total likelihood decreases with increasing $E_{\rm min}$, with $E_{\rm min}=10^{38.5}$\,erg the 90\% C.L.\ upper limit.
+Interestingly, the total likelihood decreases with increasing $E_{\rm min}$, with $E_{\rm min}=10^{39.0}$\,erg the 90\% C.L.\ upper limit.
 Why?
-As expected from Figures~\ref{fig:all_dm_1D} and \ref{fig:all_z_1D}, the $p(z,DM)$ contribution increases with $E_{\rm min}$, peaking near $10^{38.5}$\,erg.
+As expected from Figures~\ref{fig:all_dm_1D} and \ref{fig:all_z_1D}, the $p(z,DM)$ contribution increases with $E_{\rm min}$, peaking near $10^{39}$\,erg.
 This peak is a combination of the ASKAP/ICS observations strongly favouring a large $E_{\rm min} \approx 10^{40.5}$\,erg, and the Parkes multibeam observations strongly favouring $E_{\rm min}<10^{39}$ erg, with the ASKAP/FE observations being relatively neutral until $E_{\rm min} > 10^{40}$\,erg.